-General Principle – An R2 electronics recycler shall maintain the documentation necessary for an auditor to assess its conformity to the requirements of this document.
+General Principle – An R2:2013 recycler shall maintain all the documentation necessary to demonstrate conformance to the R2:2013 Standard.

-(a) An electronics recycler shall maintain in a single location each piece of documentation necessary to show conformity to each requirement of this document.
+(a) An R2:2013 electronics recycler shall have access at the certified facility to documents and records necessary to demonstrate conformity to each requirement of this document.

-This means that in order to become certified, an electronics recycler must identify the documentation that needs to be developed, write it and make it available “in a single location.”
-This “single location” requirement means that the documentation needs to be readily accessible to the auditor when the certification audit is conducted.
+This means that in order to become certified, an electronics recycler must identify the documentation that needs to be developed, write it and have it readily accessible for the auditor when the certification audit is conducted.

 The R2 Practices contain a number of documentation requirements.
 These are identifiable by phrases such as –

 In addition to these explicit documentation requirements, there are other R2 requirements where the only effective way to prove conformance is through the creation of appropriate documentation.
 For example, it would be difficult to show compliance with 4.(e) – compliance with established permissible exposure limits (PELs) – without creating exposure monitoring records.

 Want an experienced technical writer to help you create effective documentation for your environmental, health and safety management system?